daveamato/ip-info/README.md

-# freegeoip - Important Announcement
+# ip-info - Important Announcement

 *[The old freegeoip API is now deprecated and will be discontinued on July 1st, 2018]*